South of France

 South of France: A pocket guide

-There’s far more to the South of France than sweeping lavender fields, sun-baked villas, and sensational food, but that’s a good place to start.
+There’s far more to the South of France than sweeping lavender fields, sun-baked villas, beautiful beaches and sensational food, but that’s a good place to start.
 A common misconception about the south is that the separate regions, such as Provence and the Cote d’Azur, are culturally the same.
 The truth is that the cultures and traditions of the south vary not just from region to region but from town to town.
 Take the time to explore it all and see which area is your favorite.

 While in Provence, make sure to visit the Luberon Valley.
 Early morning hot-air balloon rides over the valley can and should be arranged.
 Many of the region’s most picturesque and interesting towns are within easy reach of Avignon, so if you set up a home base from your villa near Saint-Remy-de-Provence you can still easily visit Chateauneuf du Pape on one day, Menerbes and Bonnieux on another day, and Uzes the next.
 Clinging to an ancient limestone promontory, Les Baux de Provence is one of the most visited villages in France.

-For culture, you have places such as Les Treilles—400 hectares filled with art and sculptures, created by the family behind the Rothko Chapel—and the Academie Musicale de Villecroze, where stars like Jessye Norman give master classes and recitals.
+For culture, you have places such as Les Treilles — 400 hectares filled with art and sculptures, created by the family behind the Rothko Chapel — and the Academie Musicale de Villecroze, where stars like Jessye Norman give master classes and recitals.
 Spend a lazy afternoon at Café le Progres in Eygalieres, people watching and relaxing with a newspaper.
 For something different, head to the Alyscamps Roman cemetery in Arles and then stop off at the sweet little Le Tambourin café.

 In addition to the smaller bistrots and local restaurants, there are restaurants of exceptional quality, such as La Bastide de Moustiers near the Gorges du Verdun or the Dining Room at the recently opened Domaine de la Baume outside of Tourtour (once the home of Bernard Buffet).
 This area also offers some of the best outdoor and nature sports in France, with the walks and river trips being nothing short of awe-inspiring.
 To escape the crowds, go for a long, rambling walk in Les Alpilles park.